-- Disclosing inaccurate information or providing or disclosing misleading information to shareholders - Notwithstanding an intention to make an acquisition proposal, to conceal such intent and advance to make share purchases - Announcing advance notice of a planned tender offer without a reasonable basis for actually commencing the tender offer, such as by lacking the financial resources required for the acquisition (see "4.1.1.3 Information Disclosure concerning Advanced Notice of Planned Tender Offer"). - ➤ Leveraging the acquiring party's dominant position, such as to approach the acquiring party's business partners who are also shareholders of the target company - Providing money or goods when soliciting votes and proxies
+- > Engaging in aggressive coercive acquisition techniques, such as coercive two-step acquisition (see "Appendix 2: Assessment of Coercion") - Disclosing inaccurate information or providing or disclosing misleading information to shareholders - Notwithstanding an intention to make an acquisition proposal, to conceal such intent and advance to make share purchases - Announcing advance notice of a planned tender offer without a reasonable basis for actually commencing the tender offer, such as by lacking the financial resources required confidentiality of the identity of the party that made the competing proposal and the details of the proposal.

+for the acquisition (see "4.1.1.3 Information Disclosure concerning Advanced Notice of Planned Tender Offer").

+- Leveraging the acquiring party's dominant position, such as to approach the acquiring party's business partners who are also shareholders of the target company - Providing money or goods when soliciting votes and proxies

-From the same perspective, it is not advisable for the target company to take the following actions (if it constitutes a violation of any law or regulation, such action should not be taken):
+From the same perspective, it is not advisable for the target company to take the following actions:

-- Disclosing inaccurate information or providing or disclosing misleading information to shareholders - ➤ Leveraging the target company's dominant position, such as to approach the target company's business partners who are also its shareholders - ➤ Providing money or goods when soliciting votes and proxies50
+- Disclosing inaccurate information or providing or disclosing misleading information to shareholders - Leveraging the target company's dominant position, such as to approach the target company's business partners who are also its shareholders - ➤ Providing money or goods when soliciting votes and proxies47

-50 Profit sharing with shareholders is prohibited (Article 120, Paragraph 1 of the Companies Act) and is not appropriate from this perspective as well.
+47 Profit sharing with shareholders is prohibited (Article 120, Paragraph 1 of the Companies Act) and is not appropriate from this perspective as well.